fingerprintjs/cdn/contributing.md

 There 2 types of errors:

-1. An unhandled exception during the lambda execution
+1. An uncaught exception during the lambda execution
-2. An invalid lambda response
+2. An invalid lambda response format

 To see the error details, go to [AWS / CloudWatch / Log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups).
 Choose a region (the lambda writes the logs to the same region where it runs).